Privacy Notice for California Residents

 |K. Profile Data|

-The categories identified as collected in the table above were collected from the following categories of sources:
+We collected this personal information from the following categories of sources:

 - Broker and correspondent partners